siberianfox/g2wiki/Configuration-for-Firmware-Version-0.98.md

 **THIS WARNING WILL BE REMOVED WHEN THE PAGE IS DONE** <br>

-**The settings on this page are for firmware version 0.98** The version number can be found as the fv variable in the startup JSON message, or by typing $fv.
-Version 0.98 encompasses g2 builds 082.06 and later.
+**The settings on this page are for firmware version 0.98** The version number can be found as the fv variable in the startup JSON message, or by entering {fv:n} or $fv.
+Version 0.98 starts with g2 build 082.06.

 ###Conventions Used on this Page
 - Examples show relaxed JSON mode.
 Strict JSON is also accepted in all cases